jaanga/terrain3/elevations/elevations-view/readme.md

 * New scene with each load helps a lot
 * Metadata added to all files
 * Folder renamed to 'elevations view'
-* Continued with variable and proceddure renaming
+* Continued with variable and procedure renaming
-	* Begining to feel organized
+	* Beginning to feel organized
 * Cleaned up overlaying and zooming